Key Difference Between Unix and Linux

 Features of Unix OS

-- Multi-user, multitasking operating system
+- When compare Unix to Linux, Unix is a Multi-user, multitasking operating system

 - It can be used as the master control program in workstations and servers.